226wyj/RepCRec/README.md

 * Validation at commit time.
 * A transaction may read a variable and later write that same variable as well as others, use lock promotion.
 * Available copies allows writes and commits to just the available sites.
-* Each variable locks are acquired in a FCFS fashion.
+* Each variable locks are acquired in a `FCFS` fashion.
 * Use serialization graph when getting R/W locks.
 * Use cycle detection to deal with deadlocks, abort the youngest transaction in the cycle (The system must keep track of the transaction time of any transaction holding a lock).
 * Deadlock detection uses cycle detection and will abort the youngest transaction in the cycle.
 It need not happen at every tick, but when it does, it should happen at the beginning of the tick.
-* read-only transactions should use multiversion read consistency.
+* read-only transactions should use multi-version read consistency.
     * If `xi` is not replicated and the site holding xi is up, then the read-only transaction can read it.
-    * If `x_i` if replicated then RO can read `xi` from site s if `si` was committed at s by some transaction T before RO began, and s was up all the time between the time when `xi` was commited and RO began.
+    * If `xi` is replicated then RO can read `xi` from site `s` if `si` was committed at `s` by some transaction T before RO began, and `s` was up all the time between the time when `xi` was committed and RO began.
     * To implement these, for every version of `xi`, on each site s, record when that version was committed.
-The transaction manager will record the filure history of every site.
+The transaction manager will record the failure history of every site.

 ## Test Specification